QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 * IP source (requested IP)
 * IP destination (target IP)

-**ARP Reply**/Response: if a machine found its IP in the Request, they are replying to the sender with their MAC.
+**ARP Reply**/Response: if a machine found its IP in the Request, they are replying to the sender with its MAC.
 * Mac source (its MAC address)
 * ...
 </div></div>